recluse21/accelerate/wp-content/plugins/ultimate-social-media-plus/readme.txt

 This plugin is based on https://wordpress.org/plugins/ultimate-social-media-icons/, giving it even more functions and making it even easier to use at the same time.

-It's still 100% FREE and allows you to display social media icons on your website and tailor them to your needs.
+The plugin allows you to display social media icons on your website and tailor them to your needs.

 You can add icons for RSS, Email, Facebook, Twitter, LinkedIn, Google+, Pinterest, Instagram, Youtube, "Share" (covering 200+ other social media platforms) and upload custom icons of your choice.